 The Technology Coordination Board (TCB), through its working groups, provides the forum for EGI to coordinate the requirements, assessment, delivery and verification of software technology as it moves into the production infrastructure, as well as to define technical roadmaps and contribute to continual service improvement.
 Over the last couple years, the TCB evolved to the point that it was more efficient to create subgroups within it to focus on specific areas.
-There are currently 3:
+There are currently 3 TCB sub-groups (Cloud, AAI, Data).